ShehanAT/Quiz-Game/README.md

 # README

 # Live At: https://fountain-of-quizzes.herokuapp.com/
-Quiz Game application based on Kahoot.
+Quiz Game application based on Kahoot built using Test Driven Development.
 Add any quiz with supporting images and test your knowledge or take many of the built-in quizzes!

-Built using Ruby On Rails, created and maintained by Shehan Atuk

 ### Project Logs: